Setting the course for green shipping

 Port authorities play a critical role in promoting measures that contribute to the reduction of GHG emissions.
 Moreover, the speed at which the shipping industry will decarbonize is highly determined by the ability of ports to provide the right infrastructure that supports these efforts.

-Ports have available incentive schemes that would support the decarbonization efforts being implemented across the shipping industry.
+Ports have available incentive schemes to support the decarbonization efforts being implemented across the shipping industry.
 These incentives actively promote the adoption of new technologies that address decarbonization.

-At the same time, ports are taking an active role in aligning their incentives with the IMO forthcoming regulations.
+At the same time, ports are actively aligning their incentives with the IMO’s forthcoming regulations.
 One example of such initiatives is the approach announced by the European Commission to establish a sustainable “blue economy” in which ports play a pivotal role as hubs for the circular economy, communication, and industry.

 “A further aspect that helps achieve decarbonization and zero pollution is the use of smart digital solutions and autonomous systems, as these optimize traffic flows and cargo handling in and around ports…” European Commission